 Kathleen Malik developed and managed Corporate Wellness and Ergonomics programs for 22 years before joining IKF.
 She taught a variety of fitness and injury prevention classes and spoke at many conferences, helping her company (SAS) to gain recognition as having one of the best corporate ergonomics programs in the world.

 Kathleen joined IKF because the synergy of these talented women moved mountains in previous volunteer efforts.
 Continuous personal growth is important to her, and she is grateful that IKF gives her the opportunity to serve others with her talents while at the same time stretch her wings in new areas of learning.

 Kathleen currently serves on the board of Tribucha, a kombucha beverage company.
 Her passions include tennis, making iMovies in her green-screen studio, and teaching Unity principles on Sundays to children ages 5-14.
 Her undergrad and masters degrees are from UNC-Chapel Hill in Music Performance and Exercise Physiology.
 She lives in Raleigh and is married with four children.

-For the last 25 years, Liz has worked in sales and marketing for all size companies, but her true passion has always been entrepreneurs and start-ups.
 Coming from an entrepreneurial family has given Liz the tools to think outside the box and wear many hats.
 Her compassion to help others and her creativity make her a welcome addition to the IKF team.